bharathkaranth/news-bias-analyzer/README.md

 ---

-## 13. Lexicon Reference
+## 14. Lexicon Reference

 The project uses a curated lexicon of bias‑related keywords across multiple dimensions.
 This lexicon is used for keyword‑based features and interpretability.
+This forms the basis of the calculation of the bias scores.
 The original HTML version lives in `lexicon.html`; a Markdown summary is provided below.

-### 13.1 Lexicon‑based Bias Detection (Diagram)
+### 14.1 Lexicon‑based Bias Detection (Diagram)

 ```mermaid
 flowchart TD